CSharpM7/Ultimate14/_portfolio/32_pitb.md

 <video src="https://csharpm7.github.io/Ultimate14/assets/img/videos/pitb_specialhi.mp4" width="640" height="360" controls></video>

 The return of the legendary Brawl recovery.
 Gifted with Pandora's Power, Dark Pit can take full control over how he flies.
 While the recovery is much slower than Pit's, Dark Pit can turn midair and attack with an aerial whenever he pleases!
+Cancelling the attack during the initial rise will give Dark Pit a Super Jump.
 Similar to Rob, the Villagers, and Olimar: Dark Pit will need to recharge his power by first landing.
 If you get hit off stage with no fuel, it might just be over for you!

 ## Down Special (Summon Orbiter)